reefland/ansible-k3s-argocd-renovate/docs/argocd-settings.md

 ### Early Access to ArgoCD Dashboard

 The early initial installation will not have an ingress controller.
-To get early access the ArgoCD dashboard to check connectivity to repository and status of deployments:
+It can take several minutes before Traefik is deployed, ingress route is created and Cert-manager generates the SSL certificate.
+To get early access to the ArgoCD dashboard to check connectivity to repository and status of deployments:

 #### Create a Port Forward